augustine0890/blockchain-developer/udacity/1-blockchain-identity/note.md

-# Project 1: Managing Your Blockchain Identity
+# Project 1: Private Blockchain Application
 - Create your identity on the Blockchain and interact with an existing web service.